-The underwriters initially propose to offer part of the shares of common stock directly to the public at the offering price listed on the cover page of this prospectus and part to certain dealers at a price that represents a concession not in excess of \$ per share under the public offering price.
+The underwriters initially propose to offer part of the shares of common stock directly to the public at the offering price listed on the cover page of this prospectus and part to certain dealers at a price that represents a concession not in excess of \$0.6750 per share under the public offering price.
 After the initial offering of the shares of common stock, the offering price and other selling terms may from time to time be varied by the representatives.

-We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to additional shares of common stock at the public offering price listed on the cover page of this prospectus, less underwriting discounts and commissions.
+We and the selling stockholders have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to 2,077,500 additional shares of common stock at the public offering price listed on the cover page of this prospectus, less underwriting discounts and commissions.
 The underwriters may exercise this option solely for the purpose of covering over-allotments, if any, made in connection with the offering of the shares of common stock offered by this prospectus.
 To the extent the option is exercised, each underwriter will become obligated, subject to certain conditions, to purchase about the same percentage of the additional shares of common stock as the number listed next to the underwriter's name in the preceding table bears to the total number of shares of common stock listed next to the names of all underwriters in the preceding table.
+The selling stockholders will only sell shares of common stock in this offering if the underwriters exercise such option.

 The following table shows the per share and total public offering price, underwriting discounts and commissions, and proceeds before expenses to us.
-These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase up to an additional shares of common stock.
+These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase up to an additional 2,077,500 shares of common stock.

-Tot al

-Per Share No Exercise Full Exercise

-Public offering price \$ \$ \$

-Underwriting discounts and commissions to be paid by us \$ \$ \$

-Proceeds, before expenses, to us \$ \$ \$

-Proceeds, before expenses, to the selling stockholders \$ \$ \$
+Total Per Share No Exercise Full Exercise Public offering price \$18.000 \$249,300,000 \$284,823,378 Underwriting discounts and commissions to be paid by us \$ 1.125 \$ 15,581,250 \$ 17,801,461 Proceeds, before expenses, to us \$16.875 \$233,718,750 \$267,021,917 Proceeds, before expenses, to the selling stockholders \$16.875 \$ - \$ 1,754,646

-The estimated offering expenses payable by us, exclusive of the underwriting discounts and commissions, are approximately \$.
-We have agreed to reimburse the underwriters for expense relating to clearance of this offering with the Financial Industry Regulatory Authority up to \$
+The estimated offering expenses payable by us, exclusive of the underwriting discounts and commissions, are approximately \$5.3 million.
+We have also agreed to reimburse the underwriters for expenses in an amount up to \$40,000.
+The Underwriters have agreed to reimburse us for certain expenses incurred in connection with this offering.